-When we had our solar oven complete we were ready to make our s’mores.
+When we had our solar oven complete, we were ready to make our s’mores.
 The best time to use your solar oven is between 11 am and 2 pm.
-This is when the sun is at it’s hottest!
-I was excited to have found a gluten free graham cracker, but the kids were more excited about the bars of chocolate!
+This is when the sun is at its hottest!
+I was excited to have found a gluten-free graham cracker, but the kids were more excited about the bars of chocolate!

-We laid the graham crackers on the black paper (as we had forgotten our plates) then placed a large marshmallow on each graham cracker.
+We laid the graham crackers on the black paper (as we had forgotten our plates) and then placed a large marshmallow on each graham cracker.
 Then we topped them off with three pieces of chocolate.
 The chocolate also acts as an absorber of heat because of its dark color!

 Then we waited for the sun and our solar oven to do their work.
-We checked on our s’mores every thirty minutes and we thrilled at the transformation we saw in the marshmallows and chocolate as they started to melt.
+We checked on our s’mores every thirty minutes, and we were thrilled at the transformation we saw in the marshmallows and chocolate as they started to melt.
 It took about 2 hours for the marshmallows to become ooey gooey.